microsoft/AzureAutomaticGradingEngine/README.md

 ## Scheduler Grader

-The scheduler is set to runs every 5 minutes by default and you can change the TimerTrigger expression. https://github.com/microsoft/AzureAutomaticGradingEngine/blob/master/AzureAutomaticGradingEngineFunctionApp/ScheduleGraderFunction.cs
+The scheduler is set to runs every 12 hours by default and you can change the TimerTrigger expression. https://github.com/microsoft/AzureAutomaticGradingEngine/blob/master/AzureAutomaticGradingEngineFunctionApp/ScheduleGraderFunction.cs

 testresult: saves Nunit xml test result.